Device and Security

 Can students personalize their Chromebook?

-Students can personalize their Chromebook as long as the items used can be removed at the end of the school year.
+Students can personalize their Chromebook as long as the items used can be easily removed at the end of the school year.
 FZSD will not provide a case for student Chromebooks.
 If desired, students may use their own case.
 Removable covers/skins are okay, but stickers, markers and anything glued should not be used since they may not come off easily.
+All stickers must be removed by the student prior to returning the device.

 Are Chromebooks safe?